brentkirkland/bfx-ext-sendgrid-js/README.md

 git remote add upstream https://github.com/bitfinexcom/bfx-ext-js
 ```

 You will also need to configure the config files to your likings.

-You can start with the following:
+This can be done by simply running:
 ```
-cp config/sendgrid.ext.json.example config/sendgrid.ext.json
-cp config/common.json.example config/common.json
-cp config/facs/grc.config.json.example config/facs/grc.config.json
+bash setup-config.sh
 ```

 ## Run